Pro-Ject X1 B Turntable Reviewed

 Reading Time: 9 minutes

-The X1 B from the vinyl gurus at Pro-Ject (buy at Crutchfield) is a $1,299 mid-range, belt-driven audiophile turntable that is a clear step above the plethora of $350 to $500 more entry-level players flooding the market today.
+The Pro-Ject X1 B (buy at Crutchfield) is a $1,299 mid-range, belt-driven audiophile turntable that is a clear step above the plethora of $350 to $500 more entry-level players flooding the market today.
 The Pro-Ject X1B turntable features 33, 45, and 78 RPM speeds, it comes in three finishes (real-wood walnut veneer, hand-painted gloss black or gloss white), a three-pound acrylic platter, with a carbon/aluminum tone arm and a Sumiko Rainier moving magnet cartridge, as well as many other features.
 Pro-Ject is one of the most popular manufacturers of turntables on the market today, and this particular model is handmade in Europe, which tells you the quality and care that this Austrian company strives for in their products.
 They could easily make a record player like this in China or Viet Nam, but it just wouldn’t be as lust-worthy and rock solid in terms of its build quality and stability.

 The Pro-Ject X1 B turntable comes in a real walnut wood veneer as well as hand-done high gloss white or black paint.